lokapal-xyz/education/content/howtodao/05-dao-community/Governance-Disputes/Conflict-Resolution.md

 weight: 88_000
 ---

 Disputes are inevitable in decentralized governance, but how a DAO resolves conflicts can determine its long-term success.
 Effective conflict resolution mechanisms help maintain trust, cooperation, and decision-making efficiency.
-Let's explore different dispute resolution methods, ranging from informal mediation to on-chain arbitration, and examines how DAOs can build fair and transparent systems for handling disagreements.

 ---